raj-chaturvedi/AI-Traffic-Management-Emergency-System-/README.md

 - camera authentication
 - audit logging

-Do not put database passwords, API keys, or server credentials into the frontend or GitHub repository.
+Do not put database passwords, API keys, or server credentials into the frontend or GitHub repository.!